zhoujie0531/payload-mongodb-starter/README.md

 # EdgeOne Payload CMS With MongoDB Website Template

-This is a Payload CMS with MongoDB Website Template designed to power websites, blogs, or portfolios ranging from small projects to enterprise-level applications.
+This is a PayloadCMS with MongoDB Website Template designed to power websites, blogs, or portfolios ranging from small projects to enterprise-level applications.
 This repository includes a fully functional backend, an enterprise-grade admin panel, and a beautifully designed, production-ready website.

 This template is ideal for: